isaacnovaes/fylo-dark-theme-landing-page/README.md

 ### Continued development

 Well, I think I took a few more hours than what I should to complete this challenge.
-I did because I didn't have enough practice and experience to code fast.
+I did it because I didn't have enough practice and experience to code fast.
 However, surprisingly, after I got how the SASS file structure works, it went so fast.
 So I plain on taking another HTML-CSS challenge so that I can solidify my knowledge and practise the development workflow.